 How Do I Package My Product for Shipping?

-If you are currently making plans to have things shipped, you may be wondering how to package your product for shipping to prevent damage and ensure it arrives safely and intact.
+If you are currently planning to ship packages, you may be wondering how to package your product for shipping to prevent damage and ensure it arrives safely and intact.

-Damage in transit is a common concern nowadays — especially with so many things being shipped around the world every day.
-Shipping companies are under pressure to meet tighter and tighter deadlines, and sometimes it seems like care is something forgotten when goods are shipped.
+Damage in transit is a common concern — especially with many products shipped worldwide every day.
+Shipping companies are under pressure to meet tight deadlines, particularly after the delays experienced during COVID-19.
+Sometimes, it can feel like treating packages with care is a bit of an afterthought.

-Once each item is wrapped and sealed, if the clothing is going to the same destination, place them in a sturdy cardboard box.
-If your package is travelling a long distance, use a double-walled box.
+Once each item going to the same destination is wrapped and sealed, place them in a sturdy cardboard box.
+If your package is travelling a long distance, use a double-walled box for extra protection.
+Boxes should be sealed with heavy tape to prevent anything from getting inside that might damage the box or the products.

-If the items you’re going to be shipping are smaller and more fragile, then you’ll need to consider the best ways to secure each item before it gets packed into a final box.
+If the items you’re going to be shipping are smaller and more fragile, then you’ll need to consider the best way to protect each item before it gets packed into a final box.

-Things like glassware, jewellery, or handmade items will require a few more layers of protective packaging.
-Then, either place them into larger cardboard boxes or individual retail packaging depending on their end destination.
-Alternatively you could look use bubble wrap or a similar alternative.
+Products like glassware, jewellery, or handmade items will require a few more layers of protective packaging, like void fill, which will keep your products safe in transit.
+Place your fragile items into larger cardboard boxes or custom packaging depending on their destination.

-When thinking about how to package items for shipping, you may be tempted to use the most protective packaging you can find.
-Although this isn’t a bad idea— especially when you’re shipping items to customers — it’s not always the most cost-effective way for you or your customer.
+You may be tempted to use the most durable and protective packaging when considering your shipping packaging.
+Although this isn’t a bad idea, it’s not always the most cost-effective solution.

-It’s a good idea to try and keep your shipping costs as low as possible, which is better for both of you.
-A good way of doing this to consider how your goods will be shipped.
-They could travel by road, air, or sea — depending on your package’s destination
+It’s a good idea to try and keep your shipping costs as low as possible, which is better for your business and your customers.
+Consider how your package will be shipped.
+Packages can travel by road, air, or sea, depending on the destination.

 Items going by road will be hand-loaded onto a lorry and then driven to their final destination before being unloaded by hand.
 In this case — unless your goods are fragile items, such as glassware, electronics, food or furniture — you can probably get away with some standard cardboard boxes or simple retail packaging.

-On the other hand, if you’re shipping goods by air or sea, they could potentially be open to more damage from the elements and from being moved around in a more automated way.
-If you’ve ever watched luggage being loaded and unloaded at an airport, you’ll know the process isn’t always smooth or careful.
-So, think about the way your package may be handled before choosing your packaging.
+On the other hand, if you ship a package by air or sea, it could be damaged by the elements and be jostled around in transit.
+If you’ve ever watched luggage being loaded and unloaded at an airport, you’ll know the process isn’t always careful and considerate.
+So, think about the way your package may be handled before choosing your shipping packaging.

 Items shipped by sea are also at risk from water damage or rough waters, which can move items around and cause damage.
-So, you need to look at extra layers of protective packaging, such as waterproof or foam materials that keep items sealed even if the box itself is damaged on the outside.
-We have a range of biodegradable mailing bags that are perfect for keeping moisture out.
+So, you need to look at extra layers of protective packaging, such as waterproof materials that keep items sealed even if the box itself is damaged on the outside.